 - Consult the study plan.
 Look for signposting in the study plan to coach students on where to focus their time and attention.

-- Use self-checks.
-Ungraded self-checks help students confirm if they’re understanding the material.
-On average, students who use self-checks perform over a letter grade better on quizzes than students who don’t.
+- Use self checks.
+Self checks help students confirm if they’re understanding the material.
+On average, students who use self checks perform over a letter grade better on quizzes than students who don’t.

 - Study between quiz attempts.
 Students get two tries on every graded quiz.
 Those who take quiz attempts back-to-back don’t improve very much.
 Students perform better when they plan time to study or get help between attempts.